Grahack/profgra.org/content/sng/Randy Newman - You can leave your hat on.md

 ---
-title: Randy Newman - You can leave your hat on
+title: "Randy Newman - You can leave your hat on"
 tags:
     - -draft
     - musique/chanson